SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    agent.
 All of these have an alias with "pristine" instead of "pre-remap" for old school operations staff.
 There are no directives to modify these values, they are read only.

-.. extractor:: ua-pre-remap-scheme
+.. extractor:: pre-remap-scheme
    :result: string

       The URL scheme in the pre-remap user agent request URL.

-.. extractor:: ua-pre-remap-url
+.. extractor:: pre-remap-url
    :result: string

       The full URL of the pre-remap user agent request.

-.. txb:extractor:: ua-pre-remap-path
+.. txb:extractor:: pre-remap-path
    :result: string

       The URL path in the pre-remap user agent request URL.
 This does not include a leading slash.

-.. txb:extractor:: ua-pre-remap-host
+.. txb:extractor:: pre-remap-host
    :result: string

       The host in the pre-remap user agent request URL.
 This does not include the port.

-.. extractor:: ua-pre-remap-port
+.. extractor:: pre-remap-port
    :result: integer

       The port in the pre-remap user agent request URL.
 If not specified, the canonical default based on the scheme is used.

-.. extractor:: ua-pre-remap-query
+.. extractor:: pre-remap-query
    :result: string

       The query string for the pre-remap user agent request URL.